ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 pkix-cert-data = bstr
 ~~~~~~

-The tastore.tas element is used to convey one or more trust anchors and an optional set of one or more CA certificates.
+The `tastore.tas` element is used to convey one or more trust anchors and an optional set of one or more CA certificates.
 TAs are implicitly trusted, i.e., no verification is required prior to use.
-However, limitations on the use of the TA may be asserted in the corresponding concise-ta-store-map or within the TA itself.
-The tastore.cas field provides certificates that may be useful in the context where the corresponding concise-ta-store-map is used.
+However, limitations on the use of the TA may be asserted in the corresponding `concise-ta-store-map` or within the TA itself.
+The `tastore.cas` field provides certificates that may be useful in the context where the corresponding `concise-ta-store-map` is used.
 These certificates are not implicitly trusted and MUST be validated to a trust anchor before use.
 End entity certificates SHOULD NOT appear in the tastore.cas list.

 The structure of the data contained in the data field of a trust-anchor is indicated by the format field.
-The pkix-cert-type is used to represent a binary, DER-encoded X.509 Certificate as defined in section 4.1 of {{RFC5280}}.
-The pkix-key-type is used to represent a binary, DER-encoded SubjectPublicKeyInfo as defined in section 4.1 of {{RFC5280}}.
-The pkix-tainfo-type is used to represent a binary, DER-encoded TrustAnchorInfo as defined in section 2 of {{RFC5914}}.
+The `pkix-cert-type` is used to represent a binary, DER-encoded X.509 Certificate as defined in {{Section 4.1 of RFC5280}}.
+The `pkix-key-type` is used to represent a binary, DER-encoded SubjectPublicKeyInfo as defined in {{Section 4.1 of RFC5280}}.
+The `pkix-tainfo-type` is used to represent a binary, DER-encoded TrustAnchorInfo as defined in {{Section 2 of RFC5914}}.

-The $pkix-ta-type provides an extensible means for representing trust anchor information.
-It is defined here as supporting the pkix-cert-type, pkix-spki-type or pkix-tainfo-type.
-The pkix-spki-type may be used where only a raw pubilc key is necessary.
-The pkix-cert-type may be used for most purposes, including scenarios where a raw public key is sufficient and those where additional information from a certificate is required.
-The pkix-tainfo-type is included to support scenarios where constraints information is directly associated with a public key or certificate (vs. constraints for a TA set as provided by tastore.purpose, tastore.perm_claims and tastore.excl_claims).
+The `$pkix-ta-type` provides an extensible means for representing trust anchor information.
+It is defined here as supporting the `pkix-cert-type`, `pkix-spki-type` or `pkix-tainfo-type`.
+The `pkix-spki-type` may be used where only a raw pubilc key is necessary.
+The `pkix-cert-type` may be used for most purposes, including scenarios where a raw public key is sufficient and those where additional information from a certificate is required.
+The `pkix-tainfo-type` is included to support scenarios where constraints information is directly associated with a public key or certificate (vs. constraints for a TA set as provided by `tastore.purpose`, `tastore.perm_claims` and `tastore.excl_claims`).

-The pkix-cert-data type is used to represent a binary, DER-encoded X.509 Certificate.
+The `pkix-cert-data` type is used to represent a binary, DER-encoded X.509 Certificate.

 ## Environment definition

-### The environment-group-list Array
+### The `environment-group-list` Array

 In CoRIM, "composite devices or systems are represented by a collection of Concise Module Identifiers (CoMID) and Concise Software Identifiers (CoSWID)".
 For trust anchor management purposes, targeting specific devices or systems may be too granular.
 For example, a trust anchor or set of trust anchors may apply to multiple device models or versions.
-The environment-map definition as used in a CoRIM is tightly bound to a CoMID.
-To allow for distribution of key material applicable to a specific or range of devices or software, the envrionment-group-list and environment-group-map are defined as below.
+The `environment-map` definition as used in a CoRIM is tightly bound to a CoMID.
+To allow for distribution of key material applicable to a specific or range of devices or software, the `envrionment-group-list` and `environment-group-map` are defined as below.
 These aim to enable use of coarse-grained naturally occurring values, like vendor, make, model, etc. to determine if a set of trust anchors is applicable to an environment.

 ~~~~~~
 environment-group-list = [* environment-group-list-map]